discoluc/udacityhouseprices/README.md

 1. What is the most common sold real estate type in Germany.
 2. Which Bundesland has the highest prices.
-3. Which features pose a high impact on the real estate prices
+3. Where in Germany are the biggest real estate properties.
+4. Can I predict the prices ( No I can't)

 ## File Descriptions <a name="files"></a>

 There is one notebook including markdown and code containing all the necessary executions to answer the above questions.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+There also is a csv containting all the needed data.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the corresponding github page, available [here](https://discoluc.github.io/udacityhouseprices/).
+The main findings of the code can be found at the corresponding blog, available [here](https://discoluc.github.io/udacityhouseprices/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>